 /usr/sbin/tmpwatch -umc 240 /path/to/directory

-240is the number of hours this the files haven't been used for before deletion (in this case 10 days).
-See
+240is the number of hours that the files haven't been used for before deletion (in this case 10 days).

 man tmpwatchfor full details..